open-sauced/intro/10-glossary.md

 ## Markdown

 Markdown is a lightweight markup language commonly used for creating formatted text documents.
-It is widely used for creating documentation and ReadMe files in software development due to its simplicity and readability.
+It is widely used for creating documentation and README files in software development due to its simplicity and readability.

 ## Style Guide